-Executive Committee approved Essential 1.
-Clinical Director will continue to review the Essential Services/ Functions Inventory Phase 2-5 Services Tool (Appendix B) with the PIPRG subcommittee to ensure appropriateness.
+Evacutive Committee approved Ecceptial 1 Clinical Director will continue to review the Facential Consisce/ Functional Inventory Phase 2-5 Executive Committee approved Essential Services Clinical Director will continue to review the Essential Services/ Functions Inventory Tool (Appendix B) with the PIPRG subcommittee to ensure appropriateness.
 Clinical Director will continue to review instructions to support the identification of priority services using the Ethical Decision Making Framework (refer to this document Part I), Factors to Consider when Prioritizing Activities (Appendix C - II - 7) and a projected absenteeism rate of 20% at the peak of the pandemic.
-3. Tested the prioritization of services in Family Health Services and identified areas that needed further clarification i.e. inclusion of and communication with external committees and task groups and the inclusion of administrative time related to each activity.
+Tested the prioritization of services in Family Health Services and identified areas that needed further clarification i.e. inclusion of and communication with external committees and task groups and the inclusion of administrative time related to each activity.
 BC Coordinator collected preliminary services lists from each service area which will be reviewed annually by PIPRG.
 BCP Coordinator to develop comprehensive instructions for Essential Services/ a.
 Functions Inventory tool use.
-Executive adopted the definition of Essential services as follows A service and/or function that when not delivered creates an impact on the health and safety of individuals.
-A service and/or function that may lead to the failure of a business unit if activities are not performed in a specified time period.
+Executive adopted the definition of Essential services as follows A service and/or function that when not delivered creates an impact on the health and safety of individuals. a.
+A service and/or function that may lead to the failure of a business unit if activities are not performed in a specified time period. b.
 Identify essential services and/or functions that must be performed to satisfy regulatory requirements.
 BCP Coordinator to ensure inventory tool is completed by each service area (including ER and PIP) as per tool instructions to determine the priority of the services and redeployment strategy.
 Executive approved Essential Service October 2009 should be reviewed in light of the pH1N1 and G8 experiences.
-Prepare a Business Continuity Plan for each essential service/function Executive identified staffing needs to ensure continuation of Priority A Essential BCP Coordinator in conjunction with Executive to develop essential service action plan template and process for completion (Appendix A).
+Prepare a Business Continuity Plan for each essential service/function Executive identified staffing needs to ensure continuation of Priority A Essential Services BCP Coordinator in conjunction with Executive to develop essential service action plan template and process for completion (Appendix A).
 Plan to include details of how each of the essential service/function is maintained, reduced, modified and/or eliminated, who has decision making authority, what solutions will be put in place, any necessary actions to follow.
-Services See communication plan for internal communication related to BCP.
+See communication plan for internal communication related to BCP.
 Service areas and program teams to complete essential service action plan template as per instructions.
 Evaluation Specialist to develop evaluation tools.
-Review your Business Continuity Plan with Executive 1.
-Clinical Director to present draft BCP to executive to ensure that all critical elements in the plan are addressed.
+Review your Business Continuity Plan with Executive Clinical Director to present draft BCP to executive to ensure that all critical elements in the plan are addressed.